Nimmo-san/data-pipeline/README.md

 ## Technologies Used

-- **Python**: Main programming language for ETL and visualization.
+- **Python**: Main programming language for ETL and visualisation.
 - **SQLite**: Lightweight database for storing weather data.
 - **Pandas**: Data manipulation and analysis.
-- **Matplotlib, Seaborn, Plotly**: Libraries for data visualization.
+- **Matplotlib, Seaborn, Plotly**: Libraries for data visualisation.
 - **Requests**: For making HTTP requests to the weather API.

 ---